fdeantoni/zenroom-rs/README.md

     $ cd Zenroom
     $ make osx-lib

-Once the static library is created, go back to this project and build it:
+With the static library created, go back to this project and build it:

     $ cd ../zenroom-rs
     $ cargo build